srfoster65/arg_init/docs/usage.md

 ## Use with a Class

 When used with a class ArgInit is expected to be called from the \_\_init\_\_() method.
-It also expects the first parameter to be a class instance "self" and so ignores this argument.
+It also expects the first argument to be a class instance "self" and so ignores this argument.
 All other arguments are processed.

 ```python
 from arg_init import ArgInit